 "I was reading an article written by Dr. E. Donnall Thomas and members of his team in Seattle, describing their work using bone marrow transplants to treat leukemia," he said.
 "I couldn't have predicted that Dr. Thomas would go on to win the Nobel Prize for his research, but as I was reading that article, I knew where I wanted to be and what I wanted to do."

-Influenced by Thomas’ paper, Martin came to the Hutchinson Center as an oncology fellow in 1977 and became fascinated by the challenge of caring for leukemia patients.
+Influenced by Thomas’ paper, Martin came to Fred Hutchinson Cancer Research Center as an oncology fellow in 1977 and became fascinated by the challenge of caring for leukemia patients.

-Martin now directs the Center's Long-Term Follow-Up program, which provides life-long monitoring and care of patients following a bone-marrow or stem-cell transplant.
-This enormously gratifying position has allowed him to influence the direction of research—always with an eye to improving the lives of patients following a transplant.
+For 14 years, Martin served as director of Fred Hutch's Long-Term Follow-Up Program.
+The program provides life-long monitoring and care of patients following a bone marrow or blood stem cell transplant.
+This enormously gratifying position allowed him to influence the direction of research — always with an eye to improving the lives of patients following a transplant.